-5 Complete the sentences using words in exercise 3.
+5 Complete the ser tances using words in avarcisa 3 3 Complete the ser itelices usilig worus III exercise 3

+7 They like going g to the city.

+2 I'm afraid I d on't with you.
+I think cities

+are too noisy for young children.

+3 I think that's They'll love swimming in

+the sea.

-- 1 They like going to the city. - 2 I'm afraid I don't with you.
-I think cities are too noisy for young children. - 3 I think that's .
-They'll love swimming in the sea. - 4 I think the countryside is the best place for them to go.
-Do ?
+4 I think the co untryside is the best place for them to go.

-6 A family with two children want to go away for a weekend trip.
+A family with two children want to go away for a weekend trip.
 Here are some places they could go to.
 Talk together about the different places they could go, and say which would be most suitable for them.